MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/linux-upgrade-sles.md

 ### Cause

-This error occurs because SLES migration from SLES 15 to a higher version is interrupted/stopped, or is accidentally terminated, resulting in the incomplete package updates in the system.
+This error occurs because SLES migration from SLES 15 to a later version is interrupted, stopped, or accidentally terminated, resulting in the incomplete package updates in the system.

 ### Resolution